 If you’ve already noticed fruit developing on your tree, though, it’s too late to use this method!
 You can also stop unwanted pollination by using pom bags and plastic tarps.
 You can’t be near the tree when the wind blows its flowers away to stop the pollen from moving from one tree to another.
 Using prom bags will do the trick for you.
 Just make sure that you take your time attaching it to the tree and that there are no gaps for bees to enter.

 Citrus trees are easy to grow and care for.
+Citrus trees include the orange tree, grapefruit tree, and lemon tree.
 They produce a lot of oranges, grapefruit, lemons, and other citrus fruits.
-Citrus trees can be pollinated from insect-borne pollen from other citrus trees, but sometimes people want to avoid this from happening.
+Citrus trees can be pollinated by insect-borne pollen from other citrus trees, but sometimes people want to avoid this from happening.
 To do this, use methods of preventing the fruit from being pollinated.

 One way is to cover the tree with netting or an insecticide spray.
 Another is to keep the flowers away using a physical barrier.
 There are many ways to keep citrus seedless fruit from being pollinated to have the best quality and the highest yield.